 One of the best ways to address opioid addiction is to attend a professional detox program.
 These programs can safely remove the substances from individuals bodies while simultaneously providing a range of therapeutic treatments, including:

 - Cognitive-behavioral therapy

 - Dialectical behavior therapy

 - Holistic therapies

-These treatment modalities can help your loved one on the path of long-term sobriety.
+These treatment modalities can help your loved one on the path to long-term sobriety.

-Get Treatment at Serenity House Detox Florida Today
+Get Treatment for Opioid Withdrawal at Serenity House Detox & Recovery Florida Today

-If dope sickness impacts someone you care about, then seek professional help.
-At Serenity House Detox, clients can go through withdrawal in a safe, supportive environment.
-This is the first step to overcoming addiction, and it isn’t something that anyone should have to go through alone.
+If dope sickness impacts someone you care about, seek professional help from an opioid detox center.
+At Serenity House Detox & Recovery Florida, clients can go through withdrawal in a safe, supportive environment.
+This is the first step to overcoming addiction, and it is not something that anyone should have to go through alone.